 Video games are more popular than ever today.
 These flood our newsfeeds, drive social interactions and give us boatloads of fun for hours.
-There are a myriad of game genres to choose from, whether these are point-and-click adventures, simulations, virtual reality games, and many more.
+There is a myriad of game genres to choose from, whether these are point-and-click adventures, simulations, virtual reality games, and many more.
 Especially with the COVID-19 pandemic, the number of users of these games has exponentially increased.
 According to Statista, the number of gamers increased to 201.9 million in 2020 from 188.2 million digital gamers in 2019.
 It is further projected to rise to 213.3 gamers by 2025.

-Amidst this exceeding popularity, game testing has become of increased importance to promise flawless experiences for gamers.
+Amidst this exceeding popularity, gaming app testing has become of increased importance to promise flawless experiences for gamers.

 What is game testing and why is it crucial?

 Mobile game testing, a crucial subject of game development, is a software testing process that enables developers to discover, document, and fix software bugs to prevent their interference with the gaming experience.
 This assists in controlling the quality of the game by creating optimal performance across distribution channels.

 Importance of mobile game testing

 Video games today are highly interactive with complex gaming mediums and coupled with several users consuming games over multiple platforms, which make these more susceptible to vulnerability, unexpected errors, and glitches.
 These might go unnoticed and unresolved without a proper testing mechanism.
 Hence, mobile game testing is crucial to avoid criticisms from gamers, losing out on significant sales due to poor experiences.
 The primary importance of game testing includes:

 - Quality assessment — Every game developer wishes to deliver the best user experience to customers.
 Hiring a qualified game tester is one of the easiest ways to achieve this.
 A tester will identify the loopholes efficiently and identify the probable defects.

 - Video game ranking — Game testing can directly affect the ranking of a video game.
 When a new game is to be launched, testing profoundly affects how customers view it.
 Again, when testers are employed, they generally consider a detailed list of the parameters prior to giving the final verdict.